Streaming Model Cascades for Semantic SQL: Introduction

 The two algorithms serve complementary roles, each addressing needs the other cannot: \supgit is appropriate when users have explicit quality targets and want probabilistic guarantees, while \gamcal is appropriate when users prefer the system to automatically balance quality against cost without specifying any targets.

 Both algorithms are designed for and evaluated in the context of Snowflake's Cortex AISQL, a production SQL engine that processes semantic operators over millions of rows~\cite{liskowski2025aisql}.
-On six benchmarks, both algorithms exceed $F_1 = 0.95$ on every dataset. \gamcal outperforms the SUPG cascade in LOTUS~\cite{patel2025semantic} at cost-sensitive operating points, leading on all six datasets under a $20\%$ delegation budget and requiring up to $58\%$ fewer oracle calls to reach $F_1 \geq 0.95$. \supgit reaches the highest quality ceiling, with a mean peak $F_1$ of $0.989$.
+On six benchmarks, both algorithms exceed $F_1 = 0.95$ at their best operating points. \gamcal outperforms the SUPG cascade in LOTUS~\cite{patel2025semantic} at cost-sensitive operating points, leading on all six datasets under a $20\%$ delegation budget and requiring up to $58\%$ fewer oracle calls to reach $F_1 \geq 0.95$. \supgit reaches the highest quality ceiling, with a mean peak $F_1$ of $0.989$.

 In summary, our contributions are: \begin{itemize}[leftmargin=*,itemsep=2pt] \item A formalization of the model cascade problem for streaming semantic SQL with independent parallel workers, introducing two complementary problem formulations (Section~\ref{sec:problem}). \item \supgit, the first cascade algorithm that provides joint precision-recall guarantees in online, streaming execution (Section~\ref{sec:supgit}). \item \gamcal, a calibration-based cascade that replaces user-specified targets with learned cost-quality optimization, using GAMs for probability calibration with uncertainty quantification (Section~\ref{sec:gamcal}). \end{itemize}